Quick Start Guide | SQL Server Management Studio Backup

 Schedule Automatic Backup and Deletion Task with SSMS

-In order to avoid accidental data loss, timely backup is essential.
-However, manually using SQL Management Studio to back up database can be boring and time-consuming, so you can make schedule automatic backup tasks to keep them up-to-date.
+To avoid accidental data loss, timely backup is essential.
+However, manually using SQL Management Studio to back up database can be boring and time-consuming, so you can schedule automatic backup tasks to keep them up-to-date.

 Besides, backups will accumulate over time and take up disk space.
-Therefore, I recommend you creating automatic Cleanup task to delete old backups, in combination with auto backup task.
+Therefore, I recommend you creating automatic Cleanup task to delete old backups, in combination with SQL Server auto backup task.

 ✦ Use SQL Management Studio to Schedule Automatic Backup Task